chapmanb/bcbio.variation/README.md

    with a lower number of total variations and is useful in VQSR fails.
   - `classifiers` -- Perform classification of true/false reads
    based on the provided attributes.
+  - `trusted` -- Metadata annotation values that specify trusted variants not subjected to filtering.
+The example retains variants present in more than 75% of calls or 65% of different technologies.

   You can specify the background to use for training with `support`.
 There are two options: